 “Innocent mistake!” he wheezes.
 “Force of habit!”

-“The next time it happens,” Ren warns in a deadly-soft voice, “I’ll snap your bones and leave you to rot, understand?”
+“The next time it happens,” Ren warns in a deadly-soft voice, “I’ll snap your bones and leave you to rot.
+Understand?”

 “Aye!”
 Lucky gives a vigorous nod.

-Ren cranks the lock.
+Ren cranks the lock, adding a couple more pounds of excruciating pressure.
 “Didn’t hear you.”

 “The way you move…who taught you to fight?”